 ZPE’s Nodegrid hardware and software allow you to host applications and guest OSes, putting both layers in one place for simplified management.
 Not only can you easily perform app installations and maintenance, but you can also troubleshoot any issues should you have problems with the guest OS layer.

 Nodegrid also makes it easier to deploy your own tools and utilities.
 If you’ve developed custom applications, whether for added security, better traffic routing, or faster kickoff configuring, you can deploy them directly on Nodegrid devices.
 You don’t have to find third-party hosting providers, and can instead use Nodegrid to get your private cloud and applications running in no time.

 Consolidated appliances support automation and containerization using common tools like Puppet, Chef, Docker, and Kubernetes.
 These devices and capabilities deliver a vendor-agnostic system to help you free up rack space and streamline your NetOps workload.
 Since your network functions can also be hosted on a single Nodegrid device, you no longer need to separately maintain additional IP addresses, either.

 For the ultimate in uptime and accessibility, Nodegrid provides you with a secure out-of-band management path.
 This allows you to remotely manage guest OSes and applications across your network, without having to put teams on-site.
 This secure OOB network is also accessible via 4G/LTE cellular failover.
 Should any main-line outages or disruptions occur, you can keep your network running and continue to manage your applications no matter where you are.

 Keep up with the latest in application hosting, zero touch provisioning, and more networking innovations from ZPE.
-Subscribe to our blog for tons of free resources to help turn your network into a powerful asset.
+Visit our blog page for tons of free resources to help turn your network into a powerful asset.